 4. The vast majority of people who choose medical aid in dying are enrolled in hospice services.
 They have already discontinued expensive, curative treatments, so an insurance company is not saving money by approving a request for medical aid in dying.

-5. In a combined 40 years of experience with medical aid in dying across authorized jurisdictions, there has not been a single proven incidence of an insurance company denying treatment because of the availability of medical aid in dying.
+5. In 23 years of experience with medical aid in dying in Oregon and 40 years of combined experience in other authorized jurisdictions, there has not been a single proven incidence of an insurance company denying treatment because of the availability of medical aid in dying.